-When san occupant is geluped the groperty panel allows then occupant is group nuttile 2029-1.png behavior.
-Drawing a polygonal region for adding rigure 125.
-Drawing a polygonal region for adding rigure 126.
-Occupants added to the polygonal be used for that specific pany pant.
-Any of these parameters can be overriging by checking the box next it and entering the desired value (see Section 5.1.10).
+When an occupant is selected, the property panel allows the occupant's name, profile, and behavior to be edited.
+All profile parameters are also displayed, showing exactly what value will be used for that specific occupant.
+Any of these parameters can be overridden by checking the box next it and entering the desired value (see Section 5.1.10).